davidtaing/portfolio/src/content/about.md

 I spent 4 years working as a Property Manager in Real Estate and I made the decision to go all-in on Software Development.

+### Since July 2021, I have:
+- 987 hours in VS Code and
+- 2997 commits on GitHub.
+- Landed a handful of Small Open Source Contributions (4 or 5, looking forward to getting more)

+### And I have also been:
+- Mentoring beginner programmers at Code.Sydney (a Volunteer Developer Organization)
+- Posting everyday on LinkedIn
+- Frequently going to Meetups

+# Technologies

+Currently focusing on building applications with Test-Driven Development, TypeScript, React, Next.js & Git.
+And I have also dabbled with Prisma, MySQL, MongoDB, Express.js.

-## That's a bit different to Property Management.
+# That's a bit different to Property Management.
 So why Software Development?

 That's a question that I get quite a lot.